bc-discord/bc-discord.github.io/pages/sales/safety_guide/buyer.md

 ## Aftercare
 ---
 When a sale has completed, a seller may request you to affirm their credibility.
 On Instagram, you can leave a comment on their reference post if they have one.
-On Facebook, a seller may ask for a 'vouch' when dealing with a buyer.
-The balisong community is small, relative to other secondhand markets, be nice and help a human out.
+On Facebook or Reddit, a seller may ask for a 'vouch' when dealing with a buyer.
+The balisong community is small, relative to other secondhand markets; be nice and help a human out.

 ## Conflict Resolution
 ---